mikeAdamss/tidychef/README.md

 bands = table.row_containing_strings(["Beatles"]).is_not_blank().label_as("Band")
 assets = table.row_containing_strings(["Cars"]).is_not_blank().label_as("Asset")
 names = table.cell_containing_string("Beatles").shift(down).box_select().is_not_numeric().label_as("Name")

+# We'll request a preview to see our selections
 preview(observations, bands, assets, names)

 # Build tidy data by associating observations with their corresponding headers